Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Blurbs/Rebirth Short Story.md

 Sitting in the chair was second-nature, as it should be.
 I switched on the tv to C-Span and began scrolling as I drank my shake.
 Despite the noise--the clattering of news and the chirruping of my phone--it felt quiet.
 It only took a few minutes to finish my makeshift dinner, and I laid the bottle to the side in an idle motion.
 Part of me was ready to work out, but the exhaustion of the day and the pain was getting to me.
 The news switched to another story as I sat back and continued browsing.

 An hour went by.
 My face flushed when I realized how much time I had wasted.
 Why hadn't I worked out yet?
 It should have been habit.
 I should already be in the shower, satisfied after a nice run, but instead I was still on the chair.
-It was too dark to run by myself at this point, and the
+It was too dark to run by myself at this point, and the night had grown cold.
+I sat back in my hard, wooden chair, and cried.

+...

+The doctors said it shouldn't be permanent.
+Nothing was wrong with me, of course, my brain had just decided to stop hearing.
+By the end of the day, they had to shout for me to hear the diagnosis.
+By the end of the week, it felt like my ears were filled with cotton.

+It wasn't the absence of noise, per se.
+Instead, it was the feeling of having a stuffed skull, where every sound is made dull and enormous by the seemingly endless reverb trapped in my brain.